 Site development in Finland

-One of Fortum's strategic priorities is to drive decarbonisation of Nordic industries.
-In line with this objective, we aim to help energy-intensive industries decarbonise their operations by implementing early-stage site development for industrial customers.
+One of Fortum's strategic priorities is to drive decarbonisation and growth of Nordic industries, increasing the demand for low-emission energy.
+In line with this objective, we collaborate with industrial customers through early-stage site development, helping them accelerate time-to-market.

 Joddböle industrial area, Inkoo